 The use of personal mobility devices and motorized vehicles (including Segways) is permitted, on the lowest speed setting.

 Elevators on Floor 1 (off of Third Street and Howard Street) are available to take visitors up to the Ticketing Desk and galleries on Floor 2.
 A second elevator, located in the Helen and Charles Schwab Hall on Floor 2, stops at all gallery levels (Floors 2–7).

 Braille and large-print versions of our visitor guide map are available at the Information Desk.

-Free audio tours can be accessed by downloading the SFMOMA app to your iOS device or renting an audio device at the Ticketing Desk on Floor 2.
-A selection of Nearby Audios have been translated in five additional languages: Mandarin Chinese, French, German, Japanese, and Spanish.
-Choose the highlights tour For Your Ears Only for detailed descriptions of selected artworks on Floors 2–6.
+Free audio content can be accessed by downloading the SFMOMA app to your iOS or Android device, or by renting an audio device at the Ticketing Desk on Floor 2.
+Audio descriptions of selected artworks are available within the app.
+A selection of audio stops have been translated in five additional languages: Mandarin Chinese, French, German, Japanese, and Spanish.

 Audio descriptions of selected artworks in our Painting and Sculpture galleries on Floor 2 are accessible at interpretive stations located at the entrance of the galleries, adjacent to the Ticketing Desk.
 Just plug in your headphones at the lower left corner of each station, press the start button, and listen.
 Headsets are available for rental upon request.